j-c-cook/gFunctionDatabase/docs/Libraries/ZonedRectangle.rst

 Zoned Rectangles
 **********************
 This documents the contents, creation and access of the zoned rectangle library.
-See :doc:`ZRectExample` for an example of how the :func:`gFunctionLibrary.coordinate_generator.ZonedRectangle` class operates.
+See :doc:`Examples/ZRectExample` for an example of how the :func:`gFunctionLibrary.coordinate_generator.ZonedRectangle` class operates.

 Contents